jdpaterson/jpatersondev/content/posts/2020-11-28-creating-a-recursive-react-component.md

             {
               props.value.map(
                 (arrItem:unknown, index:number) => (
                   /* Here it is!
 We render the <CollapseObjectParser /> component, which... is THIS component!
 Isn't that so cool!?
 Well I think so.
-So what will happen is we will render this component as a child of itself, and when the child renders, it will come through this same switch...case function, which will then determine what to render in the next iteration, it could be another CollapseObjectParser, or it could be one of the other values.
+So what will happen is we will render this component as a child of itself, and when the child renders, it will come through this same switch...case logic, which will then determine what to render in the next iteration, it could be another CollapseObjectParser, or it could be one of the other values.
 Huzzah!
-We've done it! */
+Sweet sweet recursive React components */
                   <CollapseObjectParser
                     key={uuid()}
                     { ...props }